kluan01/NorthEastFlorida-Map/README.md

 ## How to Run
 1. Clone the repository
-2. Ensure python is installed onto your device or utilize a virtual environment
+2. Ensure the device you are using can manage the requirements stated above and if you cannot install dependencies globally, please set up a virtual environment before running Step 3.
 3. Run the executable script
  `chmod +x setup.sh`<br>`./setup.sh`
 5. Open the web page at http://localhost:3000 and click "Generate!" to start the process.